A group of activists is planning a four-day protest event starting next

 interests.
 In New York, for example, school principals organized a protest

-the state’s new educator evaluation system, which ties the evaluations
+the state’s new educator evaluation system, which ties the evaluations and pay of teachers and principals to students’ performance on

 standardized tests.
 Currently more than 1,418 principals in New